 Bjorn grew up in the greater Boston area and graduated from the College of William & Mary in Virginia in 1998 with a B.A. in History.
-After teaching U.S. History in Georgia for one year, Bjorn joined Young Life staff in 1999 working in Virginia and Exeter, NH.
-Along with his wife, Abby, and their two boys, Soren and Nils, Bjorn moved to Dover in 2009 to re-start Young Life ministry.
+After teaching U.S. History in Georgia for a year, Bjorn joined Young Life staff in 1999, working in Virginia and Exeter, NH.
+Along with his wife, Abby, and their two boys, Soren and Nils, Bjorn moved to Dover in 2009 to re-start the Young Life ministry there.
 Bjorn currently works for Young Life as a staff trainer and new area developer.

 The Anderson family joined Be Free shortly after moving to Dover and Bjorn began working as the Pastor of Community Groups in October 2012.

 Jackie grew up in Massachusetts.
 After attending Dartmouth College with a B.A. in History and an elementary ed. certification, she taught elementary school for eight years in New Hampshire.

 Jackie began attending BeFree in 2009 with her husband Brendan.
 Since then, she has left teaching temporarily to raise her children, Adeline and Oliver.
 She helped shape DIG's initial vision and has taught in almost every DIG classroom.
 In 2014, she came on as the Children's Ministry Director.

 Joel grew up on the NH seacoast.
 He graduated from UNH with a B.A. in English and attended Gordon-Conwell Theological Seminary where he completed his Master of Divinity.
 Afterwards, he worked for a year at an orphanage in Ukraine with his wife Katy.